-The best part is you don’t have to start again . . . both are niches you can add on to your existing practice.
-When you build your law business on the right foundation, in the right niche, you have different challenges – which we will cover in part 2.
-We will also look at things like positioning and differentiating yourself from other lawyers in your community so you can become the ‘go-to’ lawyer everyone refers their friends to . . . while charging premium fees for your services.
+The best part is you don’t have to start again; both are niches you can add to your existing practice.
+When you build your law business on the right foundation, in the right niche, you have different challenges, which we will cover in part 2.
+We will also look at things like positioning and differentiating yourself from other lawyers in your community so you can become the ‘go-to’ lawyer everyone refers their friends to—while charging premium fees for your services.

 Are you interested in going from broke, to profitable?

-With 2020 around the corner, why not explore the feasibility of creating that life and law practice that you love?
-Book a call with a Law Business Advisor to see if the NLBM model is right for you.
+Why not explore the feasibility of building a law practice and a life that you love?
+Book a call with a Law Business Advisor to see if the New Law Business Model is right for you.

 Ready to Start and Build a Law Practice or Turn Your Existing Practice Into a Business You Love?
 Learn the systems you need to turn nearly 100% of your prospects into clients who are happy to pay you in this free mini-class from NLBM.